 Spot some white frothy residue inside the lip of the cup after a few sips and what does this mean?
 The white froth tells you the concentration of butterfat in the evaporated milk used is high enough.

 Enjoy Nai Cha hot or cold, it’s up to you really.
-You can order Bing Jen Nai Cha (ice-bath milk tea) or Dong Nai Cha (cold milk tea) .
-If you like it with condensed milk instead of evaporated milk and sugar, ask for Cha jau .
+You can order Bing Jen Nai Cha 冰鎮奶茶 (ice-bath milk tea) or Dong Nai Cha 凍奶茶 (cold milk tea) .
+If you like it with condensed milk instead of evaporated milk and sugar, ask for Cha jau 茶走 .
 If you are open to try something different, opt for Yuen yeung.
 It means milk tea mixed with coffee.

 Lan Fong Yuen is top on the list for its aromatic Nai Cha.
 Opened since 1953, this coffee shop is located on Gage St, Central Hong Kong.
 Its popularity is evident from the long queue outside even during non-peak hours.
+The place is so tiny and chaotic, but that’s utterly charming!

 Address: 2 Gage St, Central Hong Kong